 Mental health care (partial hospitalization)

-may cover a partial hospitalization program if you meet certain requirements and your doctor certifies that you would otherwise need inpatient treatment.
+may cover partial hospitalization services you get through a hospital outpatient department or community mental health center if you meet certain requirements and your doctor or other qualified mental health professional certifies that you would otherwise need inpatient treatment.

 Your costs in Original Medicare